Student Organization Process and Sanctions

 Removal from University Housing

-Removal from University Housing is the separation of a Student Organization from residential facilities (including Model A, B, and Master Lease).
-This will be for a specified period of time, and conditions for readmission to University Housing may be specified.
+Removal from University Housing is the separation of a Student Organization from Residential Facilities, including any Greek-affiliated properties or spaces master-leased by Drexel University for students.
+This will be for a specified period, and conditions for readmission to University Housing may be specified.

 Deferred Social Suspension